How to Find Part-Time Work in Australia for International Students?

 Visit the Australian Taxation Office.

 Give them your name, address, and birthdate.
-They might also ask for your passport details when you arrive in Australia and your enrollment papers.
+They may also request your passport details upon arrival in Australia and your enrollment papers.

 Once you have your Tax File Number, you can work while you are studying in Australia as an international student!